rossbar/myst_parser/docs/syntax.md

 {ref}`header_target`
 ```

-For example, see this ref: {ref}`targets` and here's a ref back to the top of
+For example, see this ref: {ref}`syntax/targets` and here's a ref back to the top of
 this page {ref}`example_syntax`.